BIOL 1010 Introduction to Biology I 3 Credits

 This course covers the fundamental principles of human nutrition from a biological perspective.
 Included will be the study of the major nutrient classes, nutrition and related diseases, role of major nutrients, consumer concerns about food, and the requirements of various stress groups.

-BIOL 2251 Anatomy & Physiology I 3 Credits
+BIOL 2251 Anatomy and Physiology I 3 Credits

 This lecture course is the first course in a two-semester sequence designed to explore the biological and chemical processes underlying the structure and function of the human body at the cellular, tissue, organ, and whole-body level.
 Topics to be covered include, but are not limited to, biological chemistry; cellular structure and function; tissues; and the integumentary, skeletal, muscular, and nervous systems.
 This course includes laboratory exercises that supplement the material covered in lectures.
 This course is designed primarily for non-biology majors, especially those pursuing majors in nursing and the allied health professions.

-Prerequisite(s): Grade of C or better in any Area D lab science and successful completion of all learning support requirements.
+Prerequisite(s): Grade of C or better in any lab science and successful completion of all learning support requirements.

 Co-requisite(s): BIOL 2251L

-Prerequisite(s): Grade of C or better in any Area D lab science and Successful completion of all learning support requirements.
+Prerequisite(s): Grade of C or better in any lab science and successful completion of all learning support requirements.

 Course Fee Required

-BIOL 2252 Anatomy & Physiology II 3 Credits
+BIOL 2252 Anatomy and Physiology II 3 Credits

 This lecture course is the second course in a two-semester sequence designed to explore the biological and chemical processes underlying the structure and function of the human body at the cellular, tissue, organ, and whole-body level.
 Topics to be covered include, but are not limited to, the cardiovascular, endocrine, lymphatic and immune, respiratory, digestive, urinary, and reproductive systems.
 Metabolism and fluid, electrolyte, and acid-base balance will also be covered.
 This course is designed primarily for non-biology majors, especially those pursuing majors in nursing and the allied health professions.